meleu/my-notes/kubernetes.md

 **What makes Kubernetes so valuable?**

-> Kubernetes dos the things that the bery best system administrator would do: automation,
-> failover, centralized logging, monitoring.
-It takes what we've learned in the DevOps community
-> and makes it the default, out of the box.
+> Kubernetes do the things that the very best system administrator would do: automation, failover, centralized logging, monitoring.
+It takes what we've learned in the DevOps community and makes it the default, out of the box.

 ~ Kelsey Hightower